poncardasm/poncardas-com/content/blog/git-commands-you-should-know/git-commands-you-should-know.md

 <img src="./git-session.png" alt="Git commands you should know banner image">

-Here’s a list of the most important Git commands you should know, using the latest Git commands (as of Git 2.23+).
+Here’s a list of the most important Git commands you should know, using the latest Git version (as of Git 2.23+).

 These commands cover most of the day-to-day tasks you'll encounter when working with Git repositories.